Documentation forNetwork Performance Monitor

 See Aruba Central API for details about where to find the details.

-Add Aruba Central wireless infrastructure to NPM
+Add Aruba Central infrastructure to NPM

 1. Log in to the SolarWinds Platform Web Console as an administrator.